 Panda PAN56MGP3 Portable Compact Washing Machine

 The Panda portable washing machine is an efficient and affordable option for washing clothes.
-You can connect this machine to a faucet using an adapter or a standard hot/cold water valve, and it automatically draws water into the machine during each phase of the wash cycle.
+You can connect this washing machine to a faucet using an adapter or a standard hot/cold water valve, and it automatically draws water into the machine during each phase of the wash cycle.

 - Weighs 48.9 lbs